-- Click on the above link for all the treatment, diagnosis and causes of bunion pain.
+- Click on the above link for all the treatment, diagnoses, and causes of bunion pain.

-- Gout is a very common cause of big toe joint pain.
+- Gout is a prevalent cause of big toe joint pain.

-- If your body is not able to keep up with metabolizing these, they will lead to the buildup of uric acid within the joints.
+- If your body cannot keep up with metabolizing these, they will lead to the buildup of uric acid within the joints.

 - The big toe joint is the most common in 90% of cases.

-- This is most commonly when you wake up in the morning and your pain is 10 out of 10.
+- This is most common when you wake up in the morning, and your pain is 10 out of 10.

 - This is definitely one where you want your podiatrist helping you treat it!